Skip to main content

 Applications for National Institutes of Health (NIH) institutional training grants (T15, T32, T34, T35, T36, T37, T90/R90, TL1, TL4) must include a letter on institutional letterhead signed by a key institutional leader that describes the institutional commitment to ensuring that proper policies, procedures, and oversight are in place to prevent discriminatory harassment and other discriminatory practices.
 This policy applies to applications submitted for due dates on or after January 25, 2019.
 The specific section in which the harassment and discrimination protections can be found is in NOT-OD-19-029 and NOT-OD-19-056.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) funds Institutional Research Training Grants through the National Research Service Award (NRSA) program.
 Support of these institutional grants is expected to help ensure that highly trained scientists will be available in adequate numbers and in appropriate research disciplines to meet the Nation's alcohol research needs.
 Institutions select promising students to sponsor for predoctoral and/or postdoctoral training in research areas pertinent to understanding the causes, consequences, treatment, and prevention of alcohol-related problems.
 Recruitment and retention of under-represented groups (minorities and women) to increase workforce diversity is expected.
 Opportunities exist for both basic and clinical research in a variety of disciplines, including social, behavioral, biomedical, and biological sciences.
 NIAAA has funded more than 100 pre-and postdoctoral trainees annually, many of whom are now active investigators in the alcohol research field.
 Interested individuals or sponsors should contact the Program Director for more information about specific opportunities at the addresses listed below.
-In addition, many of these training programs have websites on the Internet which can be reached at the URL addresses below.
+In addition, many of these training programs have their own websites on the Internet which can be reached at the URL addresses below.

 ALCOHOL RESEARCH IN THE SCIENCE/PRACTITIONER MODEL (T32)